Skip to main content

 In addition, our business activities are subject to various governmental regulations in countries where we operate, which include investment approvals, export regulations, tariffs, antitrust, anti-bribery, intellectual property, consumer and business taxation, foreign trade and exchange controls, and environmental and recycling requirements.
 These regulations limit, and other new or amended regulations may further limit, our business activities or increase operating costs.
 In addition, the enforcement of such regulations, including the imposition of fines or surcharges for violation of such regulations, may adversely affect our results of operations, financial condition, cash flows, reputation and credibility.

 We increasingly provide products and services utilizing sophisticated technologies, including but not limited to components of power stations.
 Reliance on external suppliers reduces our control over quality assurance.
-There is a risk that defects may occur in our products and services.
-The occurrence of such defects could negatively affect our reputation for quality products, expose us to liability for damages caused by such defects and negatively affect our ability to sell certain products.
+The occurrence of defects in our products and services could negatively affect our reputation for quality of products and services, expose us to liability for damages caused by such defects and negatively affect our ability to sell certain products.
 A significant product defect could materially and adversely affect our results of operations, financial condition and future business prospects.

-Portions of our facilities, including our research and development facilities, manufacturing facilities and our headquarters, are located in Japan.
+We have many facilities, including our research and development facilities, manufacturing facilities and our headquarters in Japan.
 Historically, Japan has experienced numerous natural disasters such as earthquakes, tsunamis and typhoons.
-The Great East Japan Earthquake in March 2011 had a significantly adverse affect on an array of our corporate activities, from production to sales.
-We also have overseas facilities in Asia, the U.S. and Europe, which are also subject to similar events including the October 2011 flooding in Thailand.
-As a result of such flooding, we suffered damage to certain of our plants and offices in Thailand.
-The operations of our suppliers and customers were also adversely affected by the floods.
+Natural disasters in the future may have a significantly adverse affect on an array of our corporate activities, from production to sales.
+We also have overseas facilities in Asia, the U.S. and Europe, which are also subject to similar natural disasters.
+Natural disasters in each of the areas may cause damage on certain of our plants and offices and the operations of our suppliers and customers.
 Such significant natural disasters may directly damage or destroy our facilities, which could disrupt our operations, delay new production and shipments of existing inventory or result in costly repairs, replacements or other costs, all of which would result in significant losses.
 Furthermore, even if such significant natural disasters do not directly affect our facilities, they could result in disruptions in distribution channels or supply chains.
-The spread of infectious diseases, such as a new flu virus, may also disrupt our operations, render our employees unable to work, reduce consumer demand for our products or disrupt our supply and distribution channels.
+The spread of infectious diseases, such as a new flu virus, and geopolitical and social instability, such as terrorism, crime, civil disturbance and conflict, etc., may also disrupt our operations, render our employees unable to work, reduce consumer demand for our products or disrupt our supply and distribution channels.
 In addition, we are not insured against all potential losses, and even losses that insurance covers may not be fully covered and may be subject to challenges of or delays in payment.
-Direct and indirect disruption of our operations as a result of natural disasters or other events has had, and may continue to have, a negative impact on our operating activities, results of operations and financial condition.
+Direct and indirect disruption of our operations as a result of natural disasters or other events could have a negative impact on our operating activities, results of operations and financial condition.

 With the increased importance of information systems to our operating activities, disruptions in such systems due to computer viruses and other factors could have a negative impact on our operating activities, results of operations and financial condition.